What to Expect from Therapy for High-Functioning Adults

 I don’t remember all that I shared, but I do remember how I felt after.
 Lighter and less alone.
 For the first time in a long time, someone else was helping me carry the weight.

 Choosing the right therapist is a crucial first step.
-Whether you're looking for in-person or online therapy in Houston, it's important to find someone you feel safe with—someone you can open up to and trust.
+Whether you're looking for in-person or online therapy, it's important to find someone you feel safe with—someone you can open up to and trust.

 Here are a few tips for finding the right fit: